imixs/imixs-cloud/README.md

 _Imixs-Cloud_ runs on a [docker swarm](https://docs.docker.com/engine/swarm/)
 consisting of multiple Docker hosts acting as managers and workers. _Imixs-Cloud_ is optimized to **build**, **run** and **maintain** business services in small and medium-sized enterprises.
-The project is open source and part of the Open Source project [Imixs-Workflow](http://www.imixs.org).
-This project is continuous under development and we sincerely invite you to participate in it.
+The project is open source and continuous under development.
+We sincerely invite you to participate in it!

 ## The Main Objectives